whiteout-io/mailbuilder/README.md

     mailbuilder.addCc(address)
     mailbuilder.addBcc(address)

-`address` is either just `'foo@bar.com'` without angled brackets, or `'Foo Bar <foo@bar.com>'`.

-*If you use unicode chars in the display name, you must take care to encode them properly yourself!* The mailbuilder *does not sanitize the addresses*.
+`address` is just a string in the form of `'foo@bar.com'`. *If you use unicode chars in the display name in the form of `'Foo Bar <foo@bar.com>'`, you must take care to encode them properly yourself!* The mailbuilder *does not sanitize the addresses*.
 They must be provided as 7-bit ASCII strings.

 ### Add a subject